RRRR 2024

 Timeline

 All dates are in 2024 and all deadlines are "anywhere on Earth" (UTC-12).
-We aim for the notifiation date to be before the ETAPS 2024 early registration deadline, and may adapt the deadlines accordingly if necessary.
 The organisers appreciate an early informal indication, via , of the intention to submit to RRRR 2024.

 Organisers